Hi, I’m Michael S. Chimenti.

-I received my Ph.D. in Biophysics from The Johns Hopkins University in 2009 with Bertrand Garcia-Moreno.
-I did a postdoc in the department of Pharmaceutical Chemistry at UCSF with Matt Jacobson and Mark Kelly from 2010-2015.
+I earned my Ph.D. in Biophysics from The Johns Hopkins University in 2009 with Bertrand Garcia-Moreno E. I then did a postdoc in the department of Pharmaceutical Chemistry at UCSF with Matt Jacobson and Mark Kelly from 2010-2015.

 My educational journey has taken me to both coasts of the United States.
 Currently, I am very fortunate to have returned to the University of Iowa, my alma mater, more than a decade after I first graduated with a degree in biochemistry.
 Now I work as a bioinformaticist, data scientist, and instructor in the Iowa Institute for Human Genetics.